bobbingwide/oik-shortcodes/readme.txt

 == Upgrade Notice ==
 = 1.34.0 =
-Upgrade for the Depends on - plugin dependency field
+Upgrade for the Depends on - plugin dependency field and a fix for issue 67

 = 1.33.0 =
 Upgrade for batch update of block's taxonomy terms using admin/oik-update-blocks.php